medicalphysics/DXMClib/docs/sphinx/physicsmodel.rst

 Definition of materials
 -----------------------
-The only material properties DXMClib cares for are mass attenuation coefficients, atomic form factors and scatter factors for chemical elements and compounds.
+The only material properties DXMClib cares for are mass attenuation coefficients, atomic form factors, scatter factors and Hartree-Fock orbitals for chemical elements and compounds.
 Thankfully, Tom Schoonjans have created an excellent library providing these properties.
 For this reason xraylib_ is a required dependency of DXMClib.
 Materials can be specified by a chemical element, or a compound described by chemical symbol and number density, for example H2O or HO0.5 for water.
 In addition, standard NIST materials are also included.

 .. _xraylib: https://github.com/tschoonj/xraylib